LourencoNelson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directory_permissions: add execution permission to all subdirectorys in the working directory
 12-directory_permission: creates a dir my_dir with 751 permission
 13-change_group: changes the group of the file hello to school

+100-change_owner_and_group: changes the owner to vicente and group owner to staff

+1011-symbolic_link_permission: changes the owner and group of _hello to vicent